OpenNebula/docs/source/administration/monitoring/mon.rst

 When to Use the UDP-push Model
 ------------------------------

-This mode can be used only with Xen and KVM (VMware only supports the SSH-pull mode).
+This mode can be used only with KVM.

 This monitoring model is adequate when:

--  You are using KVM or Xen (VMware is not supported in this mode)
+-  You are using KVM
 -  Your infrastructure has a medium-to-high number of hosts (e.g. more than 50)
 -  You need a high responsive system
 -  You need a high frequently updated monitor information